Canadian name

 Canadian naming conventions vary based on whether one is Indigenous, English Canadian, or French Canadian.

 English Canadian names

-In English Canada, names follow much the same convention as they do in the United States and United Kingdom.
+In English-speaking Canada, names follow much the same convention as they do in the United Kingdom and United States.
 Usually the "first name" (as described in e.g. birth certificates) is what a child goes by, although a middle name (if any) may be preferred—both also known as "given names."
 The "last name" is usually taken from a child's parents, which may be from either or both (joined by hyphenation).
-Outside Quebec (with distinct civil law system), either spouse has the right to assume the other's last name, as long as it is not intended for the purposes of fraud.
+Outside Quebec (with its distinct civil law system), either spouse has the right to assume the other's last name, as long as it is not intended for the purposes of fraud.
 Getting married does not result in a legal change of name nor automatically change identification records.

 It is not uncommon to see names that follow patterns differing from the English and French naming conventions.